zard17/A2UI/docs/a2ui_protocol.md

 The central philosophy of A2UI is the decoupling of three key elements:

 1.  **The Component Tree (The Structure):** A server-provided tree of abstract components that describes the UI's structure.
-This is defined by `componentUpdate` messages.
+This is defined by `surfaceUpdate` messages.
 2.  **The Data Model (The State):** A server-provided JSON object containing the dynamic values that populate the UI, such as text, booleans, or lists.
 This is managed via `dataModelUpdate` messages.
 3.  **The Widget Registry (The "Catalog"):** A client-defined mapping of component types (e.g., "Row", "Text") to concrete, native widget implementations.
 This registry is **part of the client application**, not the protocol stream.
 The server must generate components that the target client's registry understands.